hirusha-adi/hirusha/docs/windows/windows-ltsc-2021/post-install-setup.md

 **Step 3: Download the Necessary Files**

+([This](https://github.com/R-YaTian/LTSC-Add-MicrosoftStore-2021_2024/tree/main)) can also be used to download the dependencies.

 To install WhatsApp Desktop, you’ll need to download several files by architecture.
 For most users, the following files are required:

 - *WhatsApp Desktop*